 A common identity as humans and as citizens who respect diversity could be useful for constructing an inclusive national identity rather than pose a threat.

-Reflection of religious, ethnic and linguistic diversity in school education is crucial to creating conditions for co-existence.
-Still, there are challenges in developing such curricula and training material.
+Reflection of and about religious, ethnic and linguistic diversity in school education is crucial to creating conditions for co-existence.
+Still, there are challenges in developing and using such curricula and training material.
+In the following we suggest some pedagogical principles that may be useful in such work.
+They may be useful also in preparations for both teachers and students before and after viewing films and web stories presented here on this learning platform.

 All traditions and groups are internally diverse and evolve over time.
 Attempts to determine what defines a certain group risk rejecting the plurality of opinions and practices within a group.
 It may also cover up how a group evolves over time.